avkonst/hookstate/docs/index/docs/04b-scoped-state.md

 <iframe src="https://hookstate.js.org/demo-todolist" width="100%" height="700px"></iframe>

+More detailed comparison of rerendering differences for various types of states is documented in the [performance overview](./performance-intro) page.

 ### It is efficient

 The scoped state makes a form with thousands of fields as responsive as with one field (yes, it is true: we measured the performance): here is the [huge form performance demo](./performance-large-state).